evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - **Allocation Engine** – Determines which existing asset holder receives authorization to mint the next asset.
 - **Decentralized Collection Indexing** – Maintains the canonical on-chain record of all assets within a collection, updating automatically as new assets are issued.
 - **Deployment Inscription** – Defines the collection’s generative logic, supply parameters, and routes asset inscriptions to the supply and allocation engines.
-- **Asset Inscription** – A unique non-fungible token asset produced by a specific Bitcoin block.
+- **Asset Inscription** – A unique non-fungible token asset associated with a specific Bitcoin block.

 ---